Course Outline

 Foundations of Ethics in Autonomous Systems

-• Stakeholder perspectives and value-sensitive design for government
+• Stakeholder perspectives and value-sensitive design principles

 Societal Risks and High-Stakes Use Cases